If you won the lottery & left your job today, could your org pick up where you left off?

 1. It’s a written testament to all you’ve accomplished.

-Built out an entire Salesforce database with fields & objects?
+Did you build out an entire Salesforce database with fields & objects?
 Or maybe you’re the star who set up all of your org’s social media profiles finally!
-That stuff took invisible effort, so think of your documentation as a form of “evidence” that it all really did happen.
+That stuff took effort, so think of your documentation as the “evidence” that it all really did happen.

 2. It’s the bridge between your work and the organization.

 My team may not understand how fields & objects work in Salesforce, or even where to find them.
 And probably best to keep it that way – at least to some extent!

 3. It’s intellectual property that shouldn’t just live in your brain.

 So consider it your ethical duty to package that knowledge in a way that your org can truly own.
 Otherwise, you’re neglecting half the job.

-4. It helps you recall the stuff you’re bound to forget.
+4. Documentation helps you recall the stuff you’re bound to forget.

 Think of documentation as your own nonprofit pensieve: a way to not play the guessing game when someone inevitably has a question about some random, unmemorable detail.